kyleslie2/juniper-renos/src/pages/services/index.md

       text: Flooring & Trim
     - image: /img/aa462fbe-9017-4dbd-bb08-d48ad6fdc540.jpg
       text: Windows & Doors
+    - image: /img/img_7655-2-2.jpg
+      text: Custom Built-ins & Finishes
     - image: /img/e9404aec-f33b-489a-a813-98fd8794d7b9.jpg
       text: Exteriors
-    - image: /img/img_7655-2-2.jpg
-      text: Custom Built-ins & Finishes
   heading: "1"
   description: "2"
 main:
   heading: Custom details are what we do.
   description: >
-    We provide both interior and exterior renovation services, and we also have a full-service woodshop in which we can build custom wood cabinets and millwork to give your home a custom touch.
+    In addition to providing both interior and exterior renovation services, we also have a full-service woodshop in which we can build custom wood cabinets and millwork to give your home a custom touch.
   image1:
     alt: Working in woodshop
     image: /img/penultimatefullsizerender-5.jpg